Transfer Pricing Rules in UAE

 - Arm's length principle: Transactions between related parties (parent-subsidiary, companies under the same owner) must be priced as if they were between independent parties.

-- Documentation: Companies must maintain transfer pricing documentation that explains how prices were set for related-party transactions.
+- Documentation: Companies must maintain transfer pricing documentation that explains how prices were set for all related-party transactions.

 - Accepted methods: The FTA accepts standard OECD transfer pricing methods, including comparable uncontrolled price, resale minus, cost plus, and transactional net margin methods.